phillip-keldenich/sammy/README.md

 > This script executes each instance five times and stores the results in the `level1_docker_results/` directory, including an Excel summary file.
 > Running all experiments may take several days on a single machine.
 > Since some benchmark instances are large, a workstation with sufficient memory is required (tested with 96 GiB RAM).
+> The column reporting the number of feasible interactions will deviate significantly from the table in the paper,
+> since it counts the number of interactions after simplification (but not universe reduction).

 > [!WARNING]
 >